wavefrontHQ/docs/pages/doc/ts_frequencyHisto.md

 ### Grouping

 Similar to aggregation functions for metrics, `frequencyHisto()` returns a single distribution per specified time window.
 To get separate distributions for groups that share common characteristics, you can include a `group by` parameter, as for many ts() queries.
 For example, use `frequencyHisto(<expression>, sources)` to group by sources.

 The function returns a separate series of results for each group.

 {% include note.html content="Starting with the 2023-20.x release, grouping is case-sensitive.
-For example, if you ingest point tags such as `zone` and `ZONE`, when you use an aggregation function and apply grouping, we will consider `zone` and `ZONE` as separate tags. " %}
+For example, if you ingest point tags such as `zone` and `ZONE`, when you use an aggregation function and apply grouping, we consider `zone` and `ZONE` as separate tags. " %}

 ### Interpolation